My husband, son, and I have always been a two-dog family.

 Born on May 28th, our new puppy was scheduled to come home on July 20th.
 Our breeder let us visit Simba’s litter 4 weeks after birth to engage the puppies and observe their personalities, but because of Covid-19 restrictions, we could not see the new puppy’s litter in advance.
 Pickup day was different, too.
 The breeder allowed us to observe three females of the litter in play, but we were not permitted to touch the puppies or anything else in the room, unlike in the past.

-Since we planned to train the puppy to become a reading therapy dog, we looked out for certain traits, such as confidence, curiosity, playfulness, independence, a lack of fearfulness, and openness to new people and experiences.
+Since we planned to train the puppy to become a reading therapy dog, we looked out for certain traits: confidence, curiosity, playfulness, independence, a lack of fearfulness, and openness to new people and experiences.
 Two of the puppies came bouncing out in a tug of war together.
 The third puppy pranced out with curiosity, exploring the room on her own.
 At times, she dipped in to play with the other two puppies, but she was also content to be by herself.

 We picked this third puppy because she displayed many of the traits we were looking for.
 Plus, she was cute as a button!
 Continuing The Lion King theme, we agreed to name her Nala.